pyserial/pyserial/documentation/tools.rst

 .. function:: comports()

-    :return: an iterable that yields :class:`ListPortInfo` objects.
+    :return: a list containing :class:`ListPortInfo` objects.

-    The function returns an iterable that yields :obj:`ListPortInfo` objects.
+    The function returns a list of :obj:`ListPortInfo` objects.

     Items are returned in no particular order.
 It may make sense to sort the items.
 Also note that the reported strings are different across platforms